wearefine/wearefine.github.io/README.md

 AUTHOR_EMAIL=`git log -1 --format=%ae`
 SHA=`git rev-parse --verify HEAD`

+# ENV variables are passed to the deploy.sh script and used in the commit message
 body='{
   "request": {
     "message": "Automated: New build started by '$AUTHOR_EMAIL' on wearefine/'$REPO_NAME'@'$SHA'",